Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Appendix

-\begin{itemize} \item \textbf{Gradient-based metrics} consistently receive large-magnitude coefficients.
-The $L_2$ distance metrics for both encoder and input gradients show negative coefficients across all methods, indicating that large gradient differences between task vectors are detrimental to merging success.
+\paragraph{Key Observations.} \begin{itemize} \item \textbf{Gradient-based metrics} consistently receive the largest-magnitude coefficients.
+The $L_2$ distance metrics for encoder and input gradients are negative across all methods, indicating that large gradient discrepancies between task models are detrimental to merging.

 \item \textbf{Subspace overlap metrics} tend to receive positive coefficients, suggesting that task vectors sharing similar principal directions merge more effectively.